dhsha767/cummy2/README.md

 **!nm**

 _usage:_ `!nm ...` <br>
-Cummy2 will not count the following message as a meme and/or react to it.
+Stands for _"Not Meme"_, Cummy2 will not count the following message as a meme and/or react to it.

 **!sql**